autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-issues-connector/index.md

 By the end, you'll have a working connector that can be used in your Power Automate flows to interact with ACC issues.

-> ### Sidenote
+> ### Sidenote: why not just import OpenAPI specs?
 >
-> #### Why not just import OpenAPI specs?
->
 > As we go through the process of creating custom connectors, you'll see that Power Automate provides ways to _generate_ connectors from existing definitions, for example, from OpenAPI specs or Postman collections.
 While we _do_ provide [OpenAPI specs](https://aps.autodesk.com/blog/openapi-specs-are-here) and [Postman collections](https://github.com/autodesk-platform-services/aps-postman-collections) for APS, the automated connector generation has various limitations, for example:
 >
-> - According to the [custom connectors docs](https://learn.microsoft.com/en-us/connectors/custom-connectors/define-openapi-definition), when importing OpenAPI specifications, only the _OpenAPI 2.0_ format (formerly known as _Swagger_) is supported
->   - Downgrading OpenAPI 3.0 to OpenAPI 2.0 is not trivial
+> - According to the [custom connectors documentation](https://learn.microsoft.com/en-us/connectors/custom-connectors/define-openapi-definition), when importing OpenAPI specifications, only the _OpenAPI 2.0_ format (formerly known as _Swagger_) is supported; and downgrading OpenAPI 3.0 to OpenAPI 2.0 is not trivial
 > - According to an [announcement from October 2022](https://learn.microsoft.com/en-us/power-platform-release-plan/2022wave1/power-platform-pro-development/openapi-3-support-custom-connectors), _OpenAPI 3.0_ is also supported
 >   - Apparently, when importing an OpenAPI 3.0 specification, Power Automate attempts to downgrade it to OpenAPI 2.0
 >   - Unfortunately we've often seen this process fail or generate invalid output
-> - When importing Postman collections, some information is lost or changed during the process
+> - When importing Postman collections, some information is changed or lost during the process
 >   - For example, response fields that should be numbers are turned to strings, causing validation errors during runtime
 > - There are important [extensions](https://learn.microsoft.com/en-us/connectors/custom-connectors/openapi-extensions) that still need to be added to the specification to make the best use of the Power Automate capabilities
 >